Protocol Artifacts

 - expiresAt — Maximum validity for downstream artifacts

 The PolicyGrant is signed by the policy authority; verifiers use issuer and issuerKeyId to resolve the policy authority public key.
-Downstream artifacts (SBA, SPA) must reference this PolicyGrant via SBA.authorization.grantId and remain within its constraints.
+Downstream artifacts (SBA) must reference this PolicyGrant via SBA.authorization.grantId and remain within its constraints.

 SignedBudgetAuthorization (SBA)